Grief, Trauma, and Addiction: Recognizing the Signs and Getting Help

 Substance Abuse during the Five Stages of Grief

-Substance use and other unhealthy coping behaviors may look different for everyone, depending on their stage of grief and other factors.
+Substance use and other coping behaviors can vary among individuals experiencing grief, influenced by their stage of grief, personal circumstances, and other factors.
 The states of grief include:

 - Anger – Characterized by outward frustration, which may include hostility and aggression toward friends, loved ones, colleagues, and even the deceased.
 Other markers of the anger stage include pessimism and sarcasm.